What are Transgenic Animals?

-- Normal physiology and development: In these animals, the gene is introduced from a foreign species, due to which the growth factor is altered.
+In transgenic animals, a foreign gene is introduced due to which the growth factor is altered.
 Hence, these animals facilitate the study of gene regulation and their effect on the everyday functions of the body.

-- Study of disease: Transgenic animals are specially designed to study the role of genes in the development of certain diseases.
-Moreover, in order to create cures for diseases, the scientists need models for those diseases.
-These transgenic models are used for research for the development of medicines.
+Transgenic animals are specially designed to study the role of genes in the development of certain diseases.
+Moreover, in order to devise a cure for these diseases, the transgenic animals are used as model organisms.
+These transgenic models are used in research for the development of medicines.
 For example, we have transgenic models for diseases such as Alzheimer’s and cancer.

-- Biological products: A number of biological products such as medicines and nutritional supplements are obtained from transgenic animals.
+A number of biological products such as medicines and nutritional supplements are obtained from transgenic animals.
 Research for the manufacture of medicines to treat diseases such as phenylketonuria (PKU) and hereditary emphysema is going on.
-The first transgenic cow, Rosie, in 1997, produced milk which was rich in human protein (2.4 grams per liter).
-This transgenic milk contains the human gene alpha-lactalbumin and could be given to babies as a better alternative to natural cow milk.
+The first transgenic cow, Rosie, in 1997, produced milk which was rich in human protein (2.4 grams per litre).
+This milk contains the human gene alpha-lactalbumin and could be given to babies as an alternative to natural cow milk.

-- Vaccine safety: Transgenic animals, most commonly mice, are used for testing the safety of vaccines before they are injected into humans.
+Transgenic animals are used as model organisms for testing the safety of vaccines before they are injected into humans.
 This was conventionally done on monkeys.